Moldova

 Award Profile

 Proposals are welcomed from well-qualified candidates at all degree levels with established relations at the host institution.
-Proposals in all disciplines: arts, humanities, and social sciences, as well as in the fields of science and technology will be accepted.
+We accept proposals in all disciplines: fields of science and technology, as well as arts, humanities, and social sciences.

 Grantees will conduct independent research projects at Moldovan universities and/or research institutions.